 Fall inspections should focus on clearing debris that Pittsburgh’s abundant trees deposit on roofs.
 Check that drainage channels remain clear to prevent water from backing up onto the roof and seeping in around the skylight.
 Examine the skylight glass for cracks or chips that could become worse in cold weather and verify that interior condensation channels remain unobstructed.

 When inspecting skylights on a steep roof, safety must be your priority.
 Always use a securely braced extension ladder with standoff stabilizers to prevent damage to gutters, and for extremely pitched roofs, consider using a roof harness system or hiring a professional roofing contractor.
+OSHA reported 70–80 worker fatalities and 120–140 severe injuries from skylight-related falls between 2015-2021, highlighting the serious safety risks of DIY roof work.

 Professional vs. DIY Cleaning Techniques